goodylabs/rails-dev-test/README.md

 # The goal

-The goal of the exercise is to create a checkout system that fulfills the criteria listed below:
+The goal of the exercise is to create a checkout system that meets the requirements listed below:

-1. Products can be added to a cart
+1. Products can be added to the Cart
-2. Products can be removed from a cart
+2. Products can be removed from the Cart
 3. A Cart can be checked out - a total price is calculated
-4. Customer’s Email, Address and Credit card details are required to check out
+4. A Customer’s Email, Address and Credit Card details are required to check out
-5. Customers will have an Order after checking out that contains all the cart items
+5. After checking out, the Customer will have an Order that contains all the cart items
 6. Products can be managed from ActiveAdmin (https://github.com/activeadmin/activeadmin) or RailsAdmin (https://github.com/sferik/rails_admin)
 7. Products should have at least a name and a price
 8. Products can be bought more than once

 # Deliverables :
-- Create a database that can support the criteria
+- Create a database that can support the requirements listed above
-- Create pages to accommodate functionality
+- Create pages to accommodate the required functionality
 - Validation of intended functionality
-- Brief written summary of approach, assumptions, caveats and notes
+- Brief summary of your approach, assumptions, caveats and notes (in a form of a README.md)
 - Instructions on how to run the project
 - Submission should be a GitHub repository
 - RSpec tests